Napoleon’s Mother, Letizia Bonaparte

 In 1784 she wrote Napoleon, who had written Charles from the military academy at Brienne complaining about never receiving any pocket money:

 I received your letter, my dear boy, and if the handwriting and the signature hadn’t proved it came from you, I would never have believed that you were the author of it.
 You are the dearest of my children, but if I ever receive a similar epistle from you I will have nothing more to do with my Napoleon.
 Wherever did you get the idea that a son, no matter what a situation may be, is entitled to write to his father as you did?
 You can thank heaven that your father was away from home.
 If he had seen your letter, he would have set off for Brienne at once to punish an impudent and naughty son for such insolence….
 Your loving mother, Letizia Buonaparte (6)

 Charles died of stomach cancer on February 24, 1785, leaving the family in debt.
-With the four youngest children still at home, Letizia kept the family afloat.
+With the four youngest children still at home, Letizia Bonaparte kept the family afloat.
 She managed this through a combination of thrift, charity and the small sums Napoleon sent from his meagre lieutenant’s salary.
-Writing to the Minister of War in 1788, trying unsuccessfully to secure Louis’s admission to a French military school, Letizia concluded:
+In 1788, in a letter to the Minister of War in an unsuccessful attempt to secure Louis’s admission to a French military school, Letizia wrote:

 Charged with the education of eight children, widow of a man who always served the King and the administration of the affairs of the Island of Corsica, who sacrificed considerable sums in order to further the views of the Government, deprived of resources, it is at the foot of the Throne and in your sensitive and virtuous heart that she hopes to find them.
 Eight children, Monseigneur, shall be the organ of the prayers which she will address to Heaven for your preservation.
 (7)